ac07/Parts_Of_Speech_Tagging/README.md

-#Implemented Parts of Speech Tagging using the following approaches:
+#Parts of Speech Tagging

+Implemented using the following approaches:

   1. Naive Bayes Classifier
   2. Gibbs Sampling (MCMC)